Neutron polarisation correction to triple-axis data with analytical derivations

-We thank M.~B{\"o}hm for his assistance during the experiment.
-This work was supported by the Japan Society for the Promotion of Science (Grant Nos.~16H04007, 17H05473, 19H04683, 17H06137), and the Graduate Program in Spintronics at Tohoku University.
+\ack We thank M.~B{\"o}hm for his assistance during the experiment.
+This work was partly supported by Grants-In-Aid for Scientific Research (Grants No.~16H04007, No.~17H06137, No.~21H03732, and No.~22H05145) from MEXT of Japan, FOREST (Grant No.~JPMJFR202V) from JST, and the Graduate Program in Spintronics at Tohoku University.